 Adobe PDF documents

-Where possible, the information on this site is conventional text, but many of our longer documents are published in Adobe PDF format.
+The information on this website is mostly published in HTML, but some documents and forms are published in Adobe PDF format.
 These can be read on all major operating systems with the free Adobe Acrobat reader.

 If you want one of our PDFs in another format, please email our contact centre.